skyphusion-labs / Studio 1.0 open train

 Sound, when you want it

-Assemble a silent picture by default, then attach a generated music bed, narrate with TTS, beat-sync the cuts, or give a character a voice with per-shot dialogue and lip-sync.
+Assemble a silent picture by default, then attach a generated music bed, narrate with TTS, enhance thin speech, beat-sync the cuts, or give a character a voice with per-shot dialogue and lip-sync.

 Titles, credits, subtitles